Sam-Yeon/Sam-Yeon/README.md

 ## Hi there 👋

+> **What I do**

+I build simple static websites.

+I write small programs here and there.

 <!--
 **Sam-Yeon/Sam-Yeon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.